Regression Analysis

 Simple linear regression

-Simple Linear Regression is a type of Regression algorithms that allows you to summarize and study the relationships between a dependent variable (response variable) and a single independent variable (predictor variable).
-One variable, denoted by x, is regarded as the predictor independent variable and the other variable, denoted by y, is regarded as the response or dependent variable.
+Simple Linear Regression is a fundamental and widely used statistical technique belonging to the family of Regression algorithms.
+It enables researchers to succinctly summarize and analyze the relationship between a single dependent variable (response variable) and a solitary independent variable (predictor variable).
+In this approach, one of the variables, represented by x, assumes the role of the predictor or independent variable, while the other variable, denoted as y, plays the crucial role of the response or dependent variable.

 You can use simple linear regression for: